Shershulia/FullstackMarketplace/README.md

 ### Backend Setup

-To setup the backend, navigate to the `backend` directory and run the following commands:
+To setup the backend, navigate to the `backend/marketplace` directory and run the following commands:

 ```
 mvn install